hugopanel/Analytiks/README.md

 - Python 3.12+ (not tested on versions below 3.12) with the `pip` command

 # How to run

+Begin by cloning the repository locally using `git clone`.

 ## Start the backend